rhladun/yii2-imgopt/README.md

     <img src="/images/product/extra.png" loading="lazy">
 </picture>
 ```
 Use it to make your website loading times even faster.

 ## AVIF image generation

 ImgOpt will automatically generate AVIF file (when `type_src` param has value picture_avif/srcset_avif/background_avif) if it's supported by the existing PHP installation.
 If the conversion function is not available, it will just skip this step.

-PHP has had AVIF support in its GD extension since PHP version 8.1
+PHP has AVIF support in its GD extension since PHP version 8.1

 Noticed that the generation time of an AVIF picture is slightly longer than that of WebP.